NBISweden/synteny_plots_with_jcvi/README.md

 ## Requirements

+**If you're using [NAC](https://github.com/NBISweden/annotation-cluster/wiki/NAC-general), you don't need to re-create the environment described below, it is already there.
+Just `conda activate jcvi`.**

 - Install texlive and other packages.
 Currently conda installation is not working properly, so system wide installation:

 `sudo apt-get install -y texlive texlive-latex-extra texlive-latex-recommended dvipng cm-super msttcorefonts`

 - Create environment, install required packages, then install JCVI using pip.
 Prefer pip because the conda version struggles to see and use texlive, it's a known bug to the developer.
 Also installing everything one step at a time might look weird and a waste of time, but it will help with conflicts of versions of required packaged for each tool.
 Doing it in this order works at [NAC](https://github.com/NBISweden/annotation-cluster/wiki/NAC-general).
-IF you're using [NAC](https://github.com/NBISweden/annotation-cluster/wiki/NAC-general), you don't need to re-create the environment, it is already there.

 ```
 conda create -n jcvi python=3.9